Let’s talk about clothes today. Specifically some advice on building an ethical wardrobe from scratch.

 Before you discard pile one, have a good look at what you’re discarding, and why you’re discarding the items.
 Was it the fit, or was it the style that didn’t suit?
 Perhaps the colour?
 Was it something you bought on a whim or because it was on sale?
 Perhaps it didn’t go with anything else in your wardrobe?
 Was it something you bought because you were feeling low that particular day and needed a retail boost?

 Whatever the reasons, keep them in the front of your mind next time you’re clothes shopping.
 The aim here with this is not to repeat these mistaken purchasing decisions again.
-This will help save you money and save resources too.
+This will help save you money and save resources too, as well as creating a more ethical wardrobe.

 Now your clothes are back in the wardrobe, carefully analyse the gaps.
 What items of clothing do you need to bridge those gaps?
 Make a written list of the items you legitimately need.
 Be really specific.
 So rather than just writing down ‘trousers’, write down the specific style and colour of trousers you need.